 Stages of Plasmolysis

 The complete process of Plasmolysis take place in three different stages:

-- Incipient plasmolysis: It is the first stage of the Plasmolysis.
-In this stage, water starts flowing out of the cell; initially, the cell shrinks in volume and cell wall become detectable.
+- Incipient plasmolysis: It is the initial stage of the plasmolysis, during which, water starts flowing out of the cell; initially, the cell shrinks in volume and cell wall become detectable.

-- Evident plasmolysis: It is the second stage of the Plasmolysis.
-In this stage, the cell wall has reached its limit of contraction and cytoplasm gets detached from the cell wall attaining the spherical shape.
+- Evident plasmolysis: It is the next stage of the plasmolysis, during which, the cell wall has reached its limit of contraction and cytoplasm gets detached from the cell wall attaining the spherical shape.

-- Final plasmolysis: It is the third and the final stage of the Plasmolysis.
-In this stage, the cytoplasm will be completely free from the cell wall and remains in the centre of the cell.
+- Final plasmolysis: It is the third and the final stage of the plasmolysis, during which, the cytoplasm will be completely free from the cell wall and remains in the centre of the cell.

 How do Water Pass through the Cell Membranes?

-The process of Plasmolysis can be easily demonstrated in the lab by placing a living cell in a strong salt solution.
+The process of plasmolysis can be easily explained in the laboratory by placing a living cell in a strong salt solution.
 When the plant cells are placed in the concentrated salt solution, because of osmosis, water from the cell sap moves out.
 Therefore, the water travels through the cell membrane into the neighbouring medium.
 Finally, the protoplasm separates from the cell and assumes a spherical shape.